-Losing sleep over classes?
+Losing sleep over work?
 Thinking an all nighter might be in your cards?
 Learn why staying up late decreases success in the long run (according to research!) and how to prioritize sleep for your mental health and productivity.

 After a few cups of caffeine you may think you can power through all of this.
 But surely you’ve felt the downsides to that approach – jitters, headaches, anxiety.